-W10 Thomas Merton: Man of Prayer, Writer, Social Critic.
-A study of the spiritual pilgrimage of the late monk from the Abbey of Gethsemane in Kentucky, Thomas Merton.
-After an introduction to the contemplative tradition within Christian history, major emphasis will be on reading Merton (1915-1968) and working toward a Reformed view of spirituality.
-The course will include a one-week stay at the Abbey of Gethsemane in Trappist, Kentucky.
-Fee: approximately \$150.
+Witer, Social Critic.
+A study of the spiritual pilgrimage of the late monk, Thomas Merton, from the Abbey of Gethsemani in Kentucky.
+After an introduction to the contemplative tradition within Christian history, the major emphasis is on reading Merton (1915-1968) and working toward a Reformed view of spirituality.
+The course includes a one-week stay at the Abbey of Gethsemani in Trappist, Kentucky.
+Several tests.
+Fee of approximately \$175.
+Permission of the instructor.
 Off-campus.
-Permission of the instructor.
 Mr. D. Cooper.